PythonNut/cryptomissive/README.md

 done.
 ```

-And behold!
+And hark!
 Your new messenger of secrecy has come into being!
 Navigate to that file in any modern web browser and see for yourself.

 ![screenshot](screenshot.png)